 Traditional Lebanese dish of baked chicken and potatoes.

 Fresh Parsley tends to be infested with aphids, thrips and other insects.
-Please check “Special Instructions” below for instructions on checking these for insect infestation.
+Please check “Kashrut Instructions” below for instructions on checking these for insect infestation.

 Vegetable spinners, power hoses, and light boxes are not always available in the home.
 We therefore recommend the following alternate procedure.